 BARR, Charles -- see Raymond Bowers

-BEE, Leo - okay
+BEE, Leo - two news articles

 BOWERS, Raymond -- Waveland Independent Nov 23, 1917 Charles D. BARR, Raymond BOWERS, Paul McMAINS and Parke SPENCER went to Indianapolis Wednesday to enlist in the Quartermaster's Corps.
 They all passed and will go to Ft.
 Thomas Ky. tomorrow